railsnewbie257/Arduino/Infrared Sensor TSOP38238.md

 Library: https://github.com/shirriff/Arduino-IRremote
 </pre>

 The example sketch uses PIN 11 as input.
+S-out needs a pull-down resistor.
+The onboard LED should be ON until a signal is received.

 ###Other useful links (DO NOT USE THE LIRARIES ! )
 [Receiving and Decoding IR (Adafruit)](https://learn.adafruit.com/using-an-infrared-library/hardware-needed)